 The tighter rules had an immediate impact on the prison population, resulting in a 17.7% increase from the previous year.
 That jump in 2013 was more than seven times the national average.

 By August 2015, the Arkansas Department of Correction (ADOC) set a new population record, reaching around 19,000 prisoners – 3,000 more than its manageable population limit.

 As reported by the Arkansas Times in June 2016, the ADOC took in 4,243 more prisoners in 2015 than it had in 2008.
 Of these, 4,158 were incarcerated due to parole or probation violations.
-Further, as reported by the ...
+Further, as reported ...